 The COVID-19 pandemic, and the volatile regional and global economic conditions stemming from the pandemic, exacerbated the potential negative impact from many of the other risks we face.
-We believe that in addition to the impacts described above, other impacts included or could in the future include, but are not limited to:
+We believe that a future pandemic may result in similar impacts and could also include, but not limited to:

-- Structural shift in the global economy and its demand for oil and natural gas as a result of changes in the way people work, travel and interact, or in connection with a global or regional recession or depression; - Reduction of our global workforce to adjust to market conditions, including severance payments, retention issues, and an inability to hire employees when market conditions improve; - Infections and quarantining of our employees and the personnel of our customers, suppliers and other third parties in areas in which we operate; - Our insurance policies may not cover losses associated with pandemics or similar global health threats; - Litigation risk and possible loss contingencies related to a pandemic and its impact, including with respect to commercial contracts, employment matters, personal injury and insurance arrangements; and - Cybersecurity incidents, as our reliance on digital technologies increases, those digital technologies may become more vulnerable and experience a higher rate of cybersecurity attacks, intrusions or incidents in the current environment of remote connectivity, as well as increased geopolitical conflicts and tensions.
+- Structural shift in the global economy and its demand for oil and natural gas as a result of changes in the way people work, travel and interact, or in connection with a global or regional recession or depression; - Reduction of our global workforce to adjust to market conditions, including severance payments, retention issues, and an inability to hire employees when market conditions improve; - Infections and quarantining of our employees and the personnel of our customers, suppliers and other third parties in areas in which we operate; - Our insurance policies may not cover losses associated with pandemics or similar global health threats;

+- Litigation risk and possible loss contingencies related to a pandemic and its impact, including with respect to commercial contracts, employment matters, personal injury and insurance arrangements; and - Cybersecurity incidents, as our reliance on digital technologies increases, those digital technologies may become more vulnerable and experience a higher rate of cybersecurity attacks, intrusions or incidents in the current environment of remote connectivity, as well as increased geopolitical conflicts and tensions.

-Our business is dependent upon our on our ability to efficiently and effectively perform and provide products and services to our customers.
-As such, we continue to find ways to improve and invest in our people, processes and systems.
-Our inability to efficiently and effectively execute for our customers and our inability to make timely investments in our people, processes and systems could have an adverse effect on our business, financial condition and results of operations.
+Our business is dependent upon our ability to efficiently and effectively perform and provide products and services to our customers.
+As such, we are subject to risks associated with cost over-runs, operating cost inflation, global supply chain disruptions, labor availability, supplier and contractor pricing and performance, and our need to continually improve and invest in our people, processes and systems.
+Our inability to efficiently and effectively mitigate these risks, or our inability to make timely investments could have an adverse effect on our business, financial condition and results of operations.